 To apply: Submit cover letter and resume to PR@visitseattle.org.

-To apply: Send cover letter and resume to firstname.lastname@example.org.
+To apply: To apply send cover letter and resume to firstname.lastname@example.org.

 Visit Seattle is an equal opportunity employer.
 It is Visit Seattle’s policy that employees and prospective employees be treated with respect and without discrimination because of their age, marital status, race, color, national origin, religion, creed, sex, sexual orientation, veteran status, the presence of any sensory, mental or physical disability, the use of a trained guide dog or service animal by a disabled person, or any other legally-protected status.
 It is our policy to conform to all applicable laws and regulations affecting all protected classes.
 It is Visit Seattle’s policy to comply with the Americans with Disabilities Act and other laws prohibiting discrimination against applicants or employees with disabilities.
 Visit Seattle will provide reasonable accommodations to qualified applicants and employees with known physical or mental disabilities in all the terms and conditions of employment, including the recruitment and hiring process.